denoraa/uci-gdim33-s25-weekly-activities-gdim33activities/README.md

 What it does:
 When the player hovers over or clicks a champion, the champion gets highlighted.

-How I think it works:
+How We think it works:

 Probably applied only to specific objects rather than the whole screen.
 Could use a special material or renderer feature.